Cloud-Technology-Solutions/terragrunt-wrapper/README.md

     if Terragrunt runs the same module more than once when building out an environment then the resultant output will be invalid YAML.
 The correct fix here would be for Terragrunt to rename outputs according to the environment in some manner itself.
-For now an imperfect solution of inline Python is used to manually modify `project` resource outputs only.
+For now an imperfect solution is used to manually modify `project` resource outputs only.
 There is no reason that this could not be improved to handle all output objects.
 -   The `inspec-gcp` profile is a very thin wrapper around the underlying API calls and is missing a lot of possible introspection.
 For resource types that it does not cover or does not expose sufficient attributes for, it is recommended to use the `local` profile and just run `gcloud` commands directly.

+## Releases

+Releases are pushed automatically on push to `main` by a GitHub Action.

+## TODO

+-   Improve docs
+-   Stop hard-coding paths in the code and figure out how to adapt to different naming styles. `TK_HOME` shows how this can be done.
+-   Reconcile the internal version number and the release version.